kamni/django-hideable-model/README.md

 ## Setup

-This app does not have any Django models that need to be created in the database, so it does not need to be added to INSTALLED_APPS in your settings.py file.
+This app does not have any Django models that need to be created in the database for normal usage, so it does not need to be added to INSTALLED_APPS in your settings.py file if you only want to use this in your project.

+If you want to run the tests for this app, please include it in INSTALLED_APPS so the test models get created.

 ## Usage